 Pinot Gris is grown in some spectacular wine regions like Willamette Valley, Oregon, and Alsace, France.
 Pinot Grigio is the Italian name for the same grape.

-• The 2015 vintage brings aromas of honeysuckle to this aromatic wine.
-Notes of rose petal and lemon zest frame the flavors of Bartlett pear and pineapple.
+- This vintage brings the aroma of honeysuckle to this lovely wine.
+Notes of rose petals and lemon zest frame the flavors of Bartlett pear and pineapple.

 Rosé of Pinot Noir

-Last but not least of the great wines for summer is this Rosé of Pinot Noir.
+Last but not least, one of the great wines for summer is this Rosé of Pinot Noir.

 And don’t forget the accessories!
 A great glass and an ice chiller can make all the difference when enjoying a glass of vino.